dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 const [state, dispatch] = useReducer(fetchReducer, initialState)
 ```

-As always we recieve a `state` and `dispatch` from useReducer when we provide a `reducer function` and an `initial state`.
-We don't need to anything on the useReducer itself but we must type the `state` and the `actions` because this will define how state and dispatch will behave.
+As always, you get a `status` and a `dispatch` from `useReducer` when you provide a `reducer function` and an `initial state`.
+You don't need to do anything in the useReducer itself, but you must write the `state` and `actions` because this will define how the state and dispatch will behave.

 #### initialState

-As for the `initial state` we can simplify the process and instead of creating a `State` type we may use `typeof initialState` wherever we need to define a type according to the initial state.
+For the `initial state` you can simplify the process and instead of creating a `State` type, you can use `typeof initialState` whenever you need to define a type based on the initial state.

 ```ts
 const initialState: State = {